-Choosing a mattress is an essential decision that directly impacts your sleep quality, health, and daily well-being.
+The choice of a mattress is an essential decision that directly impacts your sleep quality, health, and daily well-being.
 An unsuitable mattress can cause back pain, nighttime awakenings, or a persistent feeling of fatigue.
 Conversely, a well-chosen mattress promotes recovery, spinal alignment, and deep sleep.

-Why is mattress choice essential?
+Why is the choice of mattress essential?

-An appropriate mattress is the foundation of restorative sleep.
+A suitable mattress is the foundation of restorative sleep.
 It plays a key role in:

 • Spinal alignment